KSDaemon/wampy-cra/README.md

 * **sign(secret)**.
 Probably the only function you need.
 Used to automatically create a signed message, using only secret key.
 This function can be passed as onChallenge callback.

-See usage examples in Wampy.js docs section ["Challenge Response Authentication"](https://github.com/KSDaemon/wampy.js#challenge-response-authentication)
+See examples in Wampy.js docs section
+["Challenge Response Authentication"](https://github.com/KSDaemon/wampy.js#challenge-response-authentication)

 Thanks JetBrains for the best IDEs and support for open source!